OmneBonum/dsu/_posts/2020-07-15-Not-e-Democracy.md

 Surprisingly, if the group selected is truly random, and the group size is sufficiently large--and 'sufficiently large' is probably smaller than you think--the final decision made by this sample of the population will most often accurately reflect the decision that would be made by the entire population if absolutely everyone participated in the same process.

 We like this device too.
 It's a better version of the sub-committee system that congress uses.
 Many issues are mulled over by a small fraction of the congress which then reports their recommendations to the larger body.
 Some kind of division of labor is always going to be necessary when dealing with many complicated issues on a daily basis.
 But, of course, their system of assigning members to those sub-committees is not random.
-Assignments are deeply political and therfor bias is at play.
+Assignments are deeply political and therefore bias is at play.
 There is no great probability that the decision reached by a sub-committee would reflect the decision that would be reached by the entire congress if they were to participate in the same process.

-But we will recommend sortition as a good way for your DSUL to create issue-based sub-comittees that are truly random, and therefore truly representative.
+But we will recommend sortition as a good way for your DSUL to create issue-based sub-committees that are truly random, and therefore truly representative.

 Let us now ask, if sortition is so great, why isn't the DSUp Project using it as an organizing principle.
 We could ask people to sign up to serve in one of a number of working groups, each focused on some specific issue, and then randomly choose people to join each group.
 We could then engage in the process, as described above, of reaching a decision, or signing off on a specific piece of legislation.
 What's wrong with that?